 Anne-Marie Baird, President of LuCE and member of the ELF Lung Cancer Patient Advisory Group said of the project: “Artificial intelligence (AI) holds great promise to improve the lives of people impacted by cancer.
 Therefore, it is very exciting for the lung cancer community to see OPTIMA getting funded through IMI.
 We hope that OPTIMA will harness AI to advance clinical guidelines, which will result in better outcomes for people living with this disease.”

-If you want to be part of this exciting new project, please get in touch email@example.com
+If you want to be part of this exciting new project, please get in touch with Clare Williams at: email@example.com

 OPTIMA is funded through the IMI2 Joint Undertaking and is listed under grant agreement No. 101034347.
 IMI2 receives support from the European Union’s Horizon 2020 research and innovation programme and the European Federation of Pharmaceutical Industries and Associations (EFPIA).
 IMI supports collaborative research projects and builds networks of industrial and academic experts in order to boost pharmaceutical innovation in Europe.